4(a)(6) offering provided by Netcapital Funding Portal, Inc.

-- Develop better quality technology platform and process: Current Current DEA, NIH and FDA regulatory environment is burdensome for the development of cannabis-based drugs.
+- Develop better quality technology platform and process: Current DEA, NIH and FDA regulatory environments are burdensome for the development of cannabis-based drugs

-- Manufacture pharmaceutical-grade pure natural cannabinoids following cGMP guidelines of the FDA in compliance with the Drug Enforcement Agency (DEA)
+- Manufacture pharmaceutical-grade pure natural cannabinoids following cGMP guidelines of the FDA in compliance with the DEA

 - Nanoencapsulate pure natural cannabinoids in biodegradable polymer nanospheres to improve stability and bioavailability

-- Conduct clinical trials on nanoCBD and nanoTHC for target indications
+- Conduct clinical trials on nanoCBD for target indication

 - Utilize FDA 505(b)(2) FDA regulatory pathway to accelerate development based on the recent FDA drug approval of CBD

-- Opioid Addiction: An estimated 26.4 to 36 million people abuse opioids worldwide with an 2.1 million people in the US suffering from substance use disorders related to prescription opioid pain relievers and an estimated 467,000 addicted to heroin (SAMHSA, 2013).
+Opioid addiction has grown to epidemic proportions.
+Current statistics indicate that heroin overdoses have more than tripled in four years.
+The CDC reports that the rate of deaths from drug overdoses in the US has increased 137%, with a 200% increase in the rate of deaths involving opioid pain relievers and heroin over the period 2000-2014.
+It is estimated that between 26.4 million and 36 million people abuse opioids worldwide (UNODC, 2012) with an estimated 2.1 million people in the US suffering from substance use disorders related to prescription opioid pain relievers in 2012 and an estimated 467,000 addicted to heroin (SAMHSA, 2013).
 By 2020, spending on prescription opioid addiction drugs is estimated to be $1.8 billion.